1M0-0K/ImageAnalyser/README.md

 # Image-Analyser
 A simple Progressive Web Application (PWA) for analyzing images.
-For now you can only measure distances between the elements of an image, zoom in and zoom out and move the image around.
+You can measure distances between the elements of an image and the size of the elements, zoom in and zoom out, move the image around, pick colors and save them into a color palette.

 ![Application Preview](/screenshots/screenshot1.png)